ben-xj/learn_pybind11/README.md

-# Project Name
+# Pybind11 template project.

-Pybind11 template project.
+Now include a simple example of using pybind11 to wrap some c++ functions and a c++ class.

 ## Usage